 Angela Jae Chun is dedicated to bringing justice to those who have been harmed as a result of the wrongful conduct of others.
 Since graduating from California Western School of Law in 2006, she has had a multi-faceted practice representing plaintiffs in serious personal injury, products liability, employment, maritime and fire cases in both state and federal court.

 She has been a vital member of CaseyGerry’s team of trial lawyers since 2012.
-Specializing in complex litigation, products liability and serious personal injury, she has achieved multiple seven-figure settlements for her clients, including a $5.4 million dollar verdict in a bench trial in federal court with firm partner Robert Francavilla against the United States.
-Additionally she worked with partner Frederick Schenk to obtain a $5 million dollar confidential settlement for truck driver who suffered crush injuries while unloading pipes – requiring amputation in one leg – and a $4.5 million dollar confidential settlement for widow in wrongful death action after her husband was killed in a mining incident due to negligent maintenance of mining equipment.
+Specializing in complex litigation, product liability, and serious personal injury, she has achieved multiple seven-figure settlements for her clients, including a $5.4 million dollar verdict in a bench trial in federal court with firm partner Robert Francavilla against the United States.
+Additionally, she worked with partner Frederick Schenk to obtain a $5 million dollar confidential settlement for a truck driver who suffered crush injuries while unloading pipes – requiring amputation in one leg – and a $4.5 million dollar confidential settlement for a widow in wrongful death action after her husband was killed in a mining incident due to negligent maintenance of mining equipment.

 Chun has again teamed up with attorneys Tom Tosdal and Michael Feinberg to form Power Line Fire Lawyers – bringing in CaseyGerry to attain the highest quality of legal representation for those affected by the wine country fires.

 In her spare time, she enjoys yoga, boot camp, kickboxing, and spending quality time with her husband Philip, daughters Ellie and Mia, and their dog Margo.